massalabs/massa-standards/wallet/dapps-communication.md

 To achieve this, we will use:

-- An EventTarget attached to different window keys:
+- An EventTarget attached to different attached invisible document elements:
   - A generic massaWalletProvider for messages from the extension content script to the web page.
   - One per extension for messages from the web page to the content script.
 - To allow multiple commands to be executed in parallel, we can set a correlation ID to each outgoing request that is propagated in the response.

-Here's some example code of massa-wallet-provider library that implements this approach in the webpage script:
+Here's some example code of `massa-wallet-provider` library that implements this approach in the webpage script:

 ```typescript
   const MASSA_WINDOW_OBJECT = 'massaWalletProvider';